Ki-Jun Yoon, Ph.D.

 As a first-year graduate student, I was strongly captivated by the beauty of the developing brain in the fetus.
 Neural stem cells are the core units to generate various regions of the brain and to regenerate the injured adult brain.
 I would like to pursue my academic journey with characteristics of such stem cells, which are flexible, open to any fate, and kindly helping damaged ones.

 Ajeet Kumar, Ph.D.

-How can we understand our brain?
+How can we understand our brains?
 In fact, there are so many ways to answer this question.
 Someone may use physiological knowledge for this, but another person may use molecular biological knowledge.
-Actually, I want to explore this amazing brain world in human with the “molecular” aspect, including DNA, RNA and their unique modifications, and finally to know how it affects the developmental stages. :)
+Actually, I want to explore this amazing brain world in humans with the “molecular” aspect, including DNA, RNA and their unique modifications, and finally to know how it affects the developmental stages. :)

 My name is Bonsang Koo.
-Currently, I'm on URP program to develope live-imaging sensor for m6A RNA modification.
-My main interest is development biology, especially neuro- and angio-genesis.
-Hope to push foward myself in Yoon LAB
+Currently, I'm on the URP program to develop live-imaging sensor for m6A RNA modification.
+My main interest is development biology, especially neurogenesis and angiogenesis.
+I hope to push forward myself in Yoon LAB.